Sports Coach Logo Sports Coach Training Principles Fitness Components

 • V-sits with a medicine ball

-• Backwards throw with a jump to box and stabilise in quarter squat position (box 12 to 42 inches high)
+• Backwards throw with a jump to a box and stabilise in quarter squat position (box 12 to 42 inches high)

 • Medicine ball walkover press-up (explosive)